 Our principal source of liquidity has been cash provided by capital market activities and operations.
-Our cash, cash equivalents and marketable securities balance was \$187.7 million at June 30, 2011, a decrease of \$1.9 million as compared to the end of 2010.
-This decrease was primarily due to payments of the FusionOne Earn-out, repurchase of stock and acquisition-related activity.
-This was offset by the exercise of stock options and cash generated from operations during the six months ended June 30, 2011.
+Our cash, cash equivalents and marketable securities balance was \$189.6 million at September 30, 2011 and December 31, 2010.
+During the nine months ended September 30, 2011, cash generated from operations and by the exercise of stock options was offset by payments of the FusionOne Earn-out, repurchase of stock, capital expenditures and acquisition-related activity.
 We anticipate that our principal uses of cash in the future will be to fund the expansion of our business through both organic growth as well as possible acquisition activities and the expansion of our customer base internationally.
 Uses of cash will also include facility expansion, capital expenditures and working capital.